 Other options to knee replacement surgery include home exercises, physical therapy, over-the-counter or prescription medications, topical ointments, knee sleeves or braces and injections.

-Schedule an appointment with New Orleans orthopedic surgeon Dr. Richard Meyer today to discuss which options are best for your unique needs.
+Schedule a Consultation with New Orleans orthopedic surgeon Dr. Richard Meyer today to discuss which options are best for your unique needs.